Programmer's Guide for .NET MAUI Wrapper for Scanner SDK (Android and iOS)

 Get Available Scanner List

-// Get available scanners list
+// Get available scanner list

 List<Scanner> discoveredScannerList = scanners.GetAvailableScanners();